nkowaokwu/igbo_api/README.md

 ### 1. Build a Dictionary

-[`dictionary.html`](./src/dictionaries/html/dictionary.html) is an HTML representation of the Columbia PDF that contains all the words and their information.

-The following command parses the `html` file and builds a number JSON files:
+The following command places the JSON dictionaries in the `build/` directory:

 ```
 yarn build:dictionaries